-It depends on the number of samples you want to analyze, the number of samples/holders we can fit into the machine, as well as on what you want from your samples (quantitative analyses, WDS element maps etc).
-Think that you can usually analyze not more than 4 thin sections in 24 hours (e.g. 1 morning session, 1 afternoon session and 1 overnight session).
+It depends on the number of samples you want to analyze, the number of samples/holders we can fit into the machine, as well as on what you want from your samples (quantitative analyses, WDS element maps, etc).
+Think that you can usually analyze not more than 4 thin sections in 24 hours (e.g. 1-morning session, 1-afternoon session and 1 overnight session).
 This means a very long evening for you to set automate ca 150-200 analyses for the night, to take relevant BSE images for every site of interest, etc. We can fit no more than 4 thin sections in the EPMA holder at the time.
-If using 1 inch (25 mm) diameter round blocks we can fit 6 to 9 blocks at the time.
+If using 1-inch (25 mm) diameter round blocks we can fit 6 to 9 blocks at a time.
 If you have blocks of 30 mm diameter, we can fit 2, only.
-No matter how many samples fit in, you will be limited to a max of 100-200 analysis for major elements per day and overnight (depending on the number of different phases and number of elements to be analyzed).
-In budgeting your EPMA time also keep in mind that you might want to run element maps, which, depending on size and resolution, number of maps etc can take 2 to 10 hour or more.
+No matter how many samples fit in, you will be limited to a max of 200-300 analyses for major elements per day and overnight (depending on the number of different phases and number of elements to be analyzed).
+In budgeting your EPMA time also keep in mind that you might want to run element maps, which, depending on size and resolution, the number of maps, etc can take 2 to 10 hours or more.

-How should I prepare my thin sections for EPMA session?
+How should I prepare my thin sections for the EPMA session?
 Analysis planning – Sample navigation